341 Meeting of Creditors

 3. Preparing for the 341 Meeting and the Meeting of Creditors Questionnaire

 If you want to prepare for the 341 meeting, just tell the truth.
 There’s nothing for you to memorize.
 The bankruptcy petition, schedules, etc you reviewed before you signed it, that’s your life.
 You don’t need to memorize your life, you’ve lived it.
 Some bankruptcy trustees have a 341 meeting of creditors questionnaire, but it’s not hard.
 I mean, did you list all your assets?
 Even that cash at home and lawsuit you plan on filing?
 Did you list all your debts?
 Even the embarrassing ones to family or friends?
 Because you were supposed to.
 All income?
-Even that ebay business?
+Even that little extra from Uber or Lyft?
 You haven’t transferred or given anything away, have you?
 And of course you didn’t repay any family or friend debts before filing bankruptcy.

 The questions aren’t hard; they’re just going to pin you down into saying it’s all true and you disclosed everything.
 Which of course you did.
 At consultations in my office and when I meet you again to sign the documents, I’m thinking of your 341 meeting.
 I’m looking for problems or issues that could come up in a couple of months after your case is filed.
 I probably have about two hours with you asking questions, looking for problems or issues that could haunt your case.
 And if your’e honest with your bankruptcy lawyer, you either didn’t file Chapter 7 bankruptcy because I told you it was too much of a risk, or what happens at the 341a meeting won’t be a surprise.
 Having the right bankruptcy attorney matters.

 2. Get to Sleep Early, Leave Early, and Get There Early